 - I infuse this almond cake with citrusy flavor at two stages.
 I add the zest of one orange and two lemons into the batter, and then I mix up the blanched almonds that are scattered on top with the juice.

 - Amaretto adds wonderful almond flavor and the baked cake is not at all boozy because the alcohol cooks out.
-But if you’d still rather not, use 1 tsp of almond extract.
+But if you'd still rather not, use 1 teaspoon of almond extract.